gizmola/docker4lamp/README.md

 docker exec -it your_project-database mysql -u root -p your_project
 </pre></div>

+## Node

+### Running npm or yarn commands

+The node service is already configured to create files and modules inside your project directory.
+It provides a way to integrate your react,vue,sass etc. components without having to install node modules and components on your local server.
+You can run these tools when you need them.

+One excellent way of integrating javascript/scss is to use the symfony [webpack encore](https://symfony.com/doc/current/frontend.html) package.

+The ideal way to use the docker4lamp node service is to execute **docker-compose run --rm node ....** when you need yarn or npm.

+Keep in mind, that the node service is not intended to persist, so make sure you use the **--rm** flag, or you will create new containers filling up your system.

+### To demonstrate use of the Node container, here is a simple howto that installs the node sass compiler.
+- under project create an src/scss directory.
+Your sass files will go here.
+- under the public directory create a css directory.
+The sass compiler will place the file here.
+- create the file src/scss/main.scss
+- Add some simple scss code like this:
+<div class="highlight highlight-source-shell"><pre>
+    $blue: blue;
+    body {
+        background: $blue;
+    }
+</pre></div>

+- Install and configure the sass compiler

+<div class="highlight highlight-source-shell"><pre># Example: Install Yarn and add the SASS compiler
+docker-compose run --rm node yarn install
+# This makes your package.json file.
+Complete the prompts as you prefer
+docker-compose run --rm node yarn init
+# Install sass with the -D flag for development dependency
+docker-compose run --rm node yarn add sass -D
+# Run the sass compiler and watch for changes
+docker-compose run --rm node yarn sass -w src/scss:public/css
+</pre></div>

+_The sass compiler will create /public/css/main.css as well as main.css.map and will continue to watch for changes you make to /src/scss/main.scss_

 ## XDebug

 The base server image includes XDebug, as well as a preconfigured _xdebug.ini_ in the _server/php/conf.d_ directory